Yale-BIM/f21-assignments/assignment-3/README.md

 ## Part III.
 Making a virtual camera
-You will now project the simulated moving object from Part II of this assignment on a virtual image captured from Shutter.
+Assume that the moving object from Part II of this assignment is a sphere.
+Now, you will work on projecting the simulated object on a virtual image captured from Shutter.
 Close all ROS nodes and launch the generate_target.launch script again before starting this part of the assignment.

 1. Create a new ROS node called `virtual_camera.py` in the scripts directory of